Blurb: Product Photography Photoshoot

 Execution

-I began the shoot prioritizing closed book shots which allowed for softcover books to maintain their shape and hardcover books to go uncreased.
+I began the shoot by prioritizing closed book shots, which allowed for softcover books to maintain their shape and hardcover books to go uncreased.
 I also photographed in batches by angle in order to maintain a consistent book and camera angle.
 I started with the largest format book to ensure it, and all smaller sizes, would fit into the determined frame.
 This allowed me to keep the integrity of the book sizes and therefore allow for size comparison (especially important for web needs).